ClosedBusinessRound 2

 What activities are funded?

-How do I apply for the Cyber Security Skills Partnership Innovation Fund - Round 2?
+How do I apply for the Cyber Security Skills Partnership Innovation Fund?

 Start by checking your eligibility using the free Beta Docs eligibility checker.
 If eligible, Beta Docs' AI-powered platform can help you draft, review, and refine your application to maximise your chances of success.